KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_896590252930633728_903505119679750204_transcript-royal-weapons-have-extremely-diminishing-returns.html)

 **Finding:**
-A mathematical formula to find the effective crit rate of Royal weapons is not yet in the library, there is only a table and a simulation.
+A mathematical formula to find the effective CRIT Rate of Royal weapons is not yet in the library, there is only a table and a simulation.

-Use the following equation to analytically calculate for the final Crit Rate after using Royal Weapons:
+Use the following equation to analytically calculate for the final CRIT Rate after using Royal Weapons:

 ```
 a = 1 - base_cr